naveenasivaprabu/naveenasivaprabu.github.io/README.md

 Hope these points will help you to decide...

 If you have still any doubt.. go n watch the video again..(don't ask me 😂)

+# Reverse buy:

+Look if SL not hit and moving ABV buy levels,then place system order one pt ABV the levels...book at T1,t2 based on proper TSL.

+# Double shot:
+Look for reverse buy SL hit..then place 2 lot system order at given levels..book at T1 one lot.. another lot at t2.
+If going up and SL not hit ..then again short at given levels.book T1 or previous low.

+# Buy :
+Look for 2 greencandle close..once closed,,enter opening of 3rd candle..or wait for the price to come to buy range...then take trade.. otherwise ignore that entry.

+If u missed buy entry..then don't worry..place system order ABV one pt of buy T1.
+Book at t2 or t3

+# Sell:
+Vice-versa of buy

+Which reverse trade(SL hit) will be effective?(applicable for buy ABV n sell below only) When in trend..once buy activated..it has to achieve atleast t2.some cases it will not touch t2 rather will hit SL..at that time,you can consider for reverse trade.(sell 1 pt below SL).

+Vice versa for sell.